-We have developed the Pure-Vu System, a medical device that has received 510(k) clearance from the FDA and CE mark approval in the European Economic Area.
+We have developed the Pure-Vu System, a medical device that has received 510(k) clearance from the U.S. Food and Drug Administration ("FDA").
+In June 2019, the 510(k) premarket notification for the second-generation of the Pure-Vu System was reviewed and cleared by the FDA.
+The first-generation of our Pure-Vu System has received CE Mark approval in the European Economic Area, and we intend to seek CE Mark approval for the second generation of our Pure-Vu System.
 The Pure-Vu System is indicated to help facilitate the cleaning of a poorly prepared colon during the colonoscopy procedure.
 The device integrates with standard and slim colonoscopes to enable safe and rapid cleansing during the procedure while preserving established procedural workflow and techniques by irrigating the colon and evacuating the irrigation fluid (water), feces and other bodily fluids and matter.
-Challenges with bowel preparation for inpatient colonoscopy represent a significant area of unmet need that directly affects clinical outcomes and increases the cost of care for a hospital in a market segment where most of the reimbursement is under a bundle payment based on a DRG, comprising of approximately 1.5 million annual inpatient colonoscopy procedures in the U.S. and approximately 3.8 million annual inpatient colonoscopy procedures worldwide.
-The Pure-Vu System does not currently have a unique reimbursement code with any private or governmental third-party payors in any country.
-To date, as part of our limited pilot launch in the U.S. market, we have focused on collecting additional clinical and health economic data, as exemplified by the recently initiated REDUCE Study, along with garnering valuable experience in key hospitals on the use of the Pure-Vu System to support a planned full launch of the Pure-Vu System in the United States inpatient colonoscopy market in the second half of 2019.
+Challenges with bowel preparation for inpatient colonoscopy represent a significant area of unmet need that directly affects clinical outcomes and increases the cost of care for a hospital in a market segment where most of the reimbursement is under a bundle payment based on a Diagnostic Related Group (a "DRG"), comprising of approximately 1.5 million annual inpatient colonoscopy procedures in the U.S. and approximately 3.8 million annual inpatient colonoscopy procedures with any private or governmental third-party payors in any country.
+To date, as part of our limited pilot launch in the U.S. market, we have focused on collecting additional clinical and health economic data, as exemplified by the recently completed REDUCE Study, along with garnering valuable experience in key hospitals on the use of the Pure-Vu System to support a planned launch of the Pure-Vu System in the United States hospital market in the second-half of 2019.
 We do not expect to generate significant revenue from product sales unless and until we expand our commercialization efforts.